 Two types of data replication are common: scheduled and real-time.
 With scheduled replication, data is replicated on a scheduled basis.
 The schedule can be close to real-time (for example, replicate data to a remote location every 10 minutes) .
-On demand replication happens as the user or system administrator issues the commands to start replicating data.
+On-demand replication happens as the user or system administrator issues the commands to start replicating data.

 There are several benefits to using scheduled replication.
-One advantage is it is less expensive than real-time replication because it does not need as much bandwidth or special hardware as some hardware based real-time replication.
-Furthermore, it functions across extended distances because it is not operating in real-time (Case of hardware based replication).
+One advantage is it is less expensive than real-time replication because it does not need as much bandwidth or special hardware as some hardware-based real-time replication.
+Furthermore, it functions across extended distances because it is not operating in real-time (Case of hardware-based replication).
 Because of this, scheduled replication can handle some connectivity issues and still be effective.
 Additionally, the replication window of vulnerability is significantly smaller because replication is more frequent than backup.
 On the other hand, organizations are in danger of losing some changes to data if the main site did not finish replicating before a catastrophic event .
 Some vendors have implemented techniques to avoid such cases.

 Real-time replication happens when information is written to the main storage site and is copied instantaneously to the offsite storage site.
 As a result, the main storage site and the secondary site are always synchronized.
 Since synchronization happens in real-time, it is generally used in situations when there cannot be high recovery time objectives (RTOs) and when instant recovery is needed.
 The advantage of real-time replication is that it reduces the risk of data loss because it works instantly.
-There are additional drawbacks that are associated with hardware based replication: it is costlier than software based real-time replication and it will not work for distances further than 185 miles away .
+There are additional drawbacks that are associated with hardware-based replication: it is costlier than software-based real-time replication and it will not work for distances further than 185 miles away .

 Replication Risks associated with Vendors

 Since some replication relies on the use of outside vendors to help store their information, organizations must realize the risks associated with them.
 It is not uncommon for vendors to go out of business or to be bought by bigger companies.
-When either of those scenarios happen, it is likely that the organization’s information will also disappear with the vendor unless the software is licensed to continue to operate .
+When either of those scenarios happens, it is likely that the organization’s information will also disappear with the vendor unless the software is licensed to continue to operate .

 To combat this risk, it is recommended that businesses do two things.
-First, they should carefully research potentially vendors prior to selecting one to do business with.
-Second, organizations should have a disaster recovery plans in place in case the vendor goes out of business or experiences an outage .
+First, they should carefully research potential vendors prior to selecting one to do business with.
+Second, organizations should have disaster recovery plans in place in case the vendor goes out of business or experiences an outage .
 Finally, users should understand their licensing and contracts.

 Finally, for both backup and replication or any data synchronization software, it is critical to know where the software is made to avoid one byte for me and one byte for them (Data leaks and theft).
-The news about how NSA discovered what Huawei is a great reminder of why we should monitor the networks to make sure any software does not reach out to the motherland .
+The news about how NSA discovered what Huawei is is a great reminder of why we should monitor the networks to make sure any software does not reach out to the motherland .

-Defensive Techniques to Protect Data Using Scheduled or Real-time File Replication
+Defensive Techniques to Protect Data Using Scheduled or Real-time File Replication For Backup and Sync